zojapila/mldevops_exercise/README.md

 ```

 ### Remote development approach

-Sometimes the local machine is not prepared for the project development and there is no option to install anything new. **Typically such machine can be used as a SSH terminal for accessing the remote development environment.**
+In cases where the local machine is not prepared for project development and installing new software is not possible, **it can be used as an SSH terminal to access a remote development environment**.

-It can also be used similarly to run the webbrowser to access a remote IDE, such as a *Jupyter Lab* instance or [Google Colaboratory](https://colab.research.google.com).
-It must be emphasised that it is not a good practice to work excusivly with the Jupyter Notebooks - a lot of things can go wrong.
+Alternatively, you can use a web browser to access remote IDEs such as *Jupyter Lab* instance or [Google Colaboratory](https://colab.research.google.com).
+Note, however, that it is generally not recommended to work exclusively in Jupyter Notebooks, as various issues may arise.

-The following laboratory exercies can be accomplished using just the Google Colaboratory, but refer to this more like a situation hack than an actual *good practice*.
+The following exercises can be completed using only Google Colaboratory, though this should be viewed as a temporary solution rather than a *best practice*.

-Remember that you will need to interact with the `git` using such commands:
+You will need to interact with `git` using commands like the following:
 ```bash
 !git config --global user.email "student@student.agh.edu.pl"
 !git config --global user.name "student"